TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

-\textbf{Real-world online RL.} As shown in Fig.~\ref{fig:method} Stage III, we leverage the digital twin to identify failure-prone regions of the state space and guide the initial-state distribution for real-world online RL.
+While twin RL offers a strong initialization, real-world physical interaction remains crucial for precise manipulation and contact-rich tasks.
+We therefore leverage twin RL rollouts to guide real-world online RL, enabling targeted exploration and more effective use of physical interaction.
+As shown in Fig.~\ref{fig:method} Stage III, we leverage the digital twin to identify failure-prone regions of the state space and guide the initial-state distribution for real-world online RL.
 Unlike prior curriculum or reset-based strategies that rely on real-world rollouts~\cite{luo2025precise}, the digital twin enables low-cost and systematic evaluation of policy performance across a wide range of initial configurations without consuming physical interaction budget.
 Specifically, we evaluate the current policy in the digital twin and construct a targeted set of initial configurations, $\mathcal{S}_{\text{target}} = \left\{\, s_0 \;\middle|\; SR(s_0) < \tau \,\right\}$, where $SR(s_0)$ denotes the empirical success rate from state $s_0$, and $\tau$ is a proficiency threshold.
 During real-world online interaction, episode resets are prioritized from $\mathcal{S}_{\text{target}}$, enabling the learning process to focus limited physical interaction budget on challenging states.
 To further reduce the cost and risk of exploration in challenging regions, we incorporate a HiL mechanism during real-robot training~\cite{luo2025precise}.
 The resulting intervention trajectories are stored in the replay buffer and used for subsequent policy updates.
-Unlike existing HiL-based approaches, we introduce a novel guidance mechanism in which the digital twin informs where and when HiL intervention should be applied during real-world RL.
+Unlike existing HiL-based approaches, we introduce a novel twin guidance mechanism in which the digital twin continuously informs where to apply HiL intervention during real-world RL, significantly improving sample efficiency and convergence speed.